sejr/libstructures/README.md

 ### Primary Goals

+- **`libstructures` should be safe.** The header files in this library define *immutable* data structures that should prevent data races in multithreaded C programs.

 - **`libstructures` should be portable.** While our target use-case is with low-level systems that require thread-safety, it should be easy to integrate this library with any C project.
 Every data structure exists within a single C header file.
 To incorporate these data structures into your project, just copy and paste the header files you need.

 - **`libstructures` should be approachable.** As great as this library could be, its safety guarantees are useless if it is used incorrectly.
 We try to reduce the chance of this happening by explicitly defining APIs for all valid operations.
 At some point we will investigate ways to introduce compile-time errors when this library is used incorrectly.